본문 바로가기

 Aiming for the Global Market...
 Targeting North America and Singapore

 A bag made by combining black hanbok fabric with leather, featuring a traditional Daenggi attached to its side.
-This is not just a Daenggi-shaped decoration; it is crafted by faithfully reproducing the traditional process of making a Daenggi.
-This "Daenggibaek" achieved explosive popularity this year on crowdfunding platforms, generating sales of 250 million won.
+This is not just a Daenggi-shaped decoration; it is an actual Daenggi, crafted by faithfully recreating the traditional process.
+This "Daenggibaek" has gained explosive popularity this year on crowdfunding platforms, generating sales of 250 million won.
 Likehan, the K-fashion startup behind this bag, creates products using traditional materials that can be experienced in everyday life.
-The company's goal is the global market.
+Their goal is the global market.

 "Is That a Daenggi on the Bag?"
 250 Million Won Sales Sensation...
 Hanbok-Inspired K-Fashion [NE Coffee Chat] 71to96 Daenggibaek.
 Likehan

-On the 26th, Yerin Kim, CEO of Likehan, said, "Our goal is to become a K-fashion house that transforms tradition into a modern lifestyle."
-The K-fashion product brand created by Likehan, which was founded in 2022, is called "71to96."
-The name comes from the birth years of designer Hyunhwa Yoo, Kim's mother (born in 1971), and CEO Kim herself (born in 1996).
-At Likehan, Kim's mother, a hanbok designer, is in charge of traditional materials, while CEO Kim plans and launches modern products that appeal to younger generations.
+On December 26, Yerin Kim, CEO of Likehan, said, "Our goal is to become a K-fashion house that transforms tradition into a modern lifestyle."
+The brand name for the K-fashion products created by Likehan, founded in 2022, is "71to96."
+The name comes from the birth years of her mother, designer Hyunhwa Yoo (born in 1971), and herself (born in 1996).
+At Likehan, her mother, a hanbok designer, is responsible for traditional materials, while Kim plans and launches modern products that appeal to younger generations.

-CEO Kim witnessed the steady decline of the traditional culture consumer market while working alongside her mother, who specializes in hanbok.
-These days, even at weddings, many brides and grooms no longer feel the need to wear hanbok.
-The desire to reinterpret traditional materials to meet the expectations of today's consumers became the driving force behind her decision to start the business.
-She said, "I resolved to create hanbok that even someone in their twenties like me could wear, and products that I could carry with me."
+Kim grew up watching the traditional culture consumer market gradually shrink while working alongside her mother, who specializes in hanbok.
+Nowadays, many brides and grooms no longer feel the need to wear hanbok at their weddings.
+Witnessing this, she began to consider how to reinterpret traditional materials to meet the expectations of modern consumers, which became her motivation for starting the business.
+She said, "I decided to create hanbok that someone in their twenties like myself could wear, and products that could be carried around."

 "Is That a Daenggi on the Bag?"
 250 Million Won Sales Sensation...
 Hanbok-Inspired K-Fashion [NE Coffee Chat] Yerin Kim, CEO of Likehan (right), and designer Hyunhwa Yoo are posing for a commemorative photo.
 Likehan

-The first product released in 2022 was a combination of hanbok fabric and training wear material.
-The company emphasized that the clothing preserved the beauty of hanbok while being comfortable to wear.
-As more consumers responded positively, they continued to experiment with various ideas.
-CEO Kim explained, "We created garments using the Ojorong, the dragon emblem from the royal robe of the Joseon Dynasty, expressed through embroidery techniques, and incorporated the night sky of Gyeongbokgung Palace to convey a Korean sensibility."
+The first product they launched in 2022 combined hanbok fabric with tracksuit material.
+The focus was on creating comfortable clothing that still showcased the beauty of hanbok.
+As more consumers responded positively, they continued to experiment with diverse ideas.
+Kim explained, "We made clothing embroidered with the five-clawed dragon pattern from the royal robe of the Joseon Dynasty, and to evoke a Korean sensibility, we incorporated the night sky of Gyeongbokgung Palace."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.